dPrep - Course Summary & Exam Preparation

 Looking ahead: During your studies (I)

-• Gradually implement across classes or projects
+• Selectively implement across classes or projects

 • e.g., some projects just benefit from better directory structure, while others may need “more”